 capital (buying at a market peak, selling when the market is

-As a retiree you rely on your investments to give you money to
+As a retiree, you rely on your investments to give you money to

 live on.
 You need them to give you regular, reliable income

-payments.
-The risks you face include:
+Some of the risks you may face include:

 For example, share dividends are usually only paid twice a year and

 - Interest rates going down, reducing your income.

 - Inflation eroding the purchasing power of your money.

 There are other types of risk that can hurt your investments if